 Are you a fan of sunbathing and swimming on the beach?

-Then plan your 10 day Scandinavia itinerary from June to August.
-These summer months are busiest for any Scandinavia itinerary 10 days as the weather is sunny and days are longer.
+These summer months are the busiest time to spend 10 days in Scandinavia, since the weather is sunny and the days are longer.

 How many days do you need for Scandinavia?